U.S. Department of State Seal

 Ambulance services are:

-• Widely available but training and availability of emergency responders may be below U.S. standards.
+• Ambulances are widely available.
+However, training and availability of emergency responders may not meet U.S. standards.

-• Injured or seriously ill travelers may prefer to take a taxi or private vehicle to the nearest major hospital rather than wait for an ambulance (45+min).
+• Travelers may prefer to take a taxi or private vehicle to the hospital instead of waiting for an ambulance.
+Sometimes they can take 45 minutes or longer to arrive.

-We do not pay medical bills.
+The Department of State, U.S. Embassies, and U.S. Consulates do not pay for medical bills.
 Be aware that U.S. Medicare/Medicaid does not apply overseas.
-Most hospitals and doctors overseas do not accept U.S. health insurance.
-Malaysian hospitals will not bill your insurance directly.
-You must provide payment and seek reimbursement.
+Hospitals and doctors overseas do not accept U.S. health insurance.

-We strongly recommend supplemental MEDEVAC insurance to cover medical evacuation.
+We strongly recommend getting MEDEVAC insurance to cover medical evacuation.
+This is separate and in addition to health insurance.

-Always carry your prescription medication in original packaging with your doctor’s prescription.
-Check with the Royal Malaysian Customs Department to ensure the medication is legal in Malaysia.
+Always carry your prescription medication in its original packaging.
+Also carry the original prescription.
+Check with the Royal Malaysian Customs Department to make sure the medication is legal in Malaysia.

 Further health information: